 What should you know about me first?
-I love words, sentences, grammar, and I proudly support the Oxford comma.
+I love words, sentences, and grammar, and I proudly support the Oxford comma.
 Perhaps somewhat stereotypically, I also love my two cats, drinking coffee, and eating chocolate.
-And I only wear my contacts for photos like this one.

-I began editing while completing degrees in English, Comparative Literature, and Classics from McMaster University.
-My first job was transcribing video interviews for Great West Life Centre for Mental Health in the Workplace.
+I began editing while completing degrees in English, Comparative Literature, and Classics from McMaster University in Ontario.
+My first editing job was transcribing video interviews for Great West Life Centre for Mental Health in the Workplace.
 I was hooked.
 Because of that first job, I have a particular interest in mental health and have many years' experience editing and writing in that field.

-I divide my time between Southern Ontario and Eastern Newfoundland, where I'm thrilled to offer writers of all levels and types annual writing retreats with bestselling authors.
+I live in beautiful Eastern Newfoundland, where I'm thrilled to offer writers of all levels and types annual writing retreats with bestselling authors.